 The range of potential benchmarks and methods levied by investors is expansive – from internal rate of return (IRR), to modified IRR (MIRR), to cash multiples (which compare fund value to capital that has already been called).
 PME, or public market equivalent, benchmarking is another of these methods, one often favored for assessing private market assets.

 PME can be a valuable benchmark for a number of reasons.
-First, PME can be used as a way to compare the performance of private and public markets by comparing the two against the same data set.
+First, PME in private equity can be used as a way to compare the performance of private and public markets by comparing the two against the same data set.
 Second, funds that are being allocated to private assets might often have been reallocated from public markets.
 That makes it all the more important to understand the extent of any performance premium offered by private assets.

 Ordinarily, to build a PME benchmark, the public market index most appropriate to the investor or group of investments is chosen, often based on industry and geography.
 As an example, a global private equity portfolio might be compared to the MSCI World index.
 Or, as another example, a venture capital fund might be benchmarked against a tech index.

-Crucially, the calculation of PME takes into account the timing and flow of funds, rather than simply comparing private and public market performance.
+Crucially, the calculation of PME for private equity takes into account the timing and flow of funds, rather than simply comparing private and public market performance.
 This is part of what makes PME both so powerful as a benchmark and so challenging to calculate.
 PME benchmarking involves complex calculations based on the assumption that money invested in a particular fund (including both at inception and as a result of subsequent capital calls) is instead invested in the chosen index on the same date (based on end of day pricing).
 Distributions are also then similarly assumed to match sales from the same index on a specific day.
 The IRR of the fund over a certain period is compared to the IRR of the public market equivalent over that same period, taking into account the inflows and outflows for each, in order to calculate the IRR spread between the two.

 Both PME and PME+ add a premium to public market performance that reflects compensation for the additional risk (including illiquidity) of the private asset class.
 There is no standardized premium for alternative assets: typically, each investor sets their own level.

-The value of PME benchmarking – and benchmarking in general – is indisputable.
+The value of private equity PME benchmarking – and benchmarking in general – is indisputable.
 It is the foundational method for how investors evaluate their investments and gauge future commitments.
 The issue, though, is with how that benchmarking is performed.

 For many investors, benchmarking is a manual process, usually tracked through Excel spreadsheets of similar templates.
 As alternative assets have taken up a larger and larger portion of investors’ portfolios, this exercise has become significantly more difficult as the amount of data that has to be manually handled has grown exponentially.